How I Take Notes When I Read a Book

 Once the title is in the margins, transfer it to your notebook along with the page #.
 This is the beginning of a new note.
 Here’s an example: “Pip Kisses Miss Havisham’s Hand” – P.148

-*If you’re not writing in your books, then simply start a new note in your notebook with the same format: Title – P.#
+*If you’re not writing in your books, then start a new note in your notebook with the same format: Title – P.#

 How to Analyze a Passage